johncoleman83/printf/README.md

 Joann Vuong's) custom function called ``_printf()``.
 It is a mini-version of C Language function ``printf()`` from ``stdio.h``, and our function ``_printf()`` attempts to replicate the exact same process as the C function ``printf()``.
-This project was completed as a part of the curriculum for Holberton School.
+This project was completed as a part of the curriculum for Bootcamp School.

 ### C language standard functions used